plone/plone.app.event/docs/architectural-overview.rst

   [g] Timezone support.

 Encapsulation and independence: plone.app.event provides the Dexterity behaviors.
 The calendar and event portlets were moved from plone.app.portlets into plone.app.event, where they belong semantically - thus improving encapsulation and independence and reducing interwoven dependencies.
-The calendar portlet was completly refactored.
+The calendar portlet was completely refactored.
 The functionality of the CalendarTool (portal_calendar) was reimplenented.
 Important settings from the calendar-controlpanel are now available in the event configlet.
 Since the calendar portlet was the only consumer of the CalendarTool, the CalendarTool, the calendar controlpanel and the dependency to Products.CMFCalendar can be dropped.
 The new plone.app.widgets package implements z3cform based widgets, so the old datetime widget can be dropped.
 Python-dateutil provides recurrence calculations based on the RFC5545 standard - plone.formwidget.recurrence provides a awidget for recurrence and Products.DateRecurringIndex an appropriate index as a drop-in replacement for Zope's DateIndex.
 The iCalendar package was improved and is now used for plone.app.event to provide icalendar serialization.
 The timezone support is based on the pytz package.
 Plone now haves a portal timezone, User timezones and every event can define another timezone, if wished.
 User timezones are planned.
-Whole day events get their starttime set to 0:00 and endtime set to 23:59:59 - thats should be feasable in most cases (excluding any scientific events...).
+Whole day events get their starttime set to 0:00 and endtime set to 23:59:59 - that's should be feasible in most cases (excluding any scientific events...).

 Packages